 Then form it into a smooth ball.
 Once it’s in a ball, you can let it rest for five minutes.
 It won’t rise without yeast, but the resting stage is just to let all of the ingredients mix.

-Use that five minutes to prepare your pizza pan or pizza stone by sprinkling a little cornmeal on it.
+Use that five minutes to prepare your pizza pan or pizza stone by sprinkling a little cornmeal or semolina on it.
 After the dough has rested, roll it out and transfer it to the pan or stone.
 Brush the dough with olive oil and par bake on 450º F for five minutes.

 Par baking just means to partially bake the dough.
 It helps the dough maintain shape so the toppings don’t make it too soggy.
 Then, take it out and add your favorite pizza sauce, toppings, and cheese.
 Bake for another 8 minutes.